Learn about all of the sleep training methods and ways to survive the process and find the method that’s right for you…

 Consider Sick Days And Make Adjustments

 All your hard work sleep training is going to come to a quick halt if your baby becomes sick, and you are probably going to go off schedule.
-It’s key to keep plugging along as best as your both can, but try to grab a few things to make it easier on you both (like a humidifier, some Tylenol, and a white noise machine).

 The white noise machine can even become your saving grace ;).